MuradAladdinzade/LLM_Survey/README.md

 2 ≤ k ≤ n − 4, specifies the maximum limit on relative locations.
 This allows the model to make reasonable predictions for sequence lengths that are not part of the training data.

-3) Rotary Position Embeddings: Rotary Positional Embedding (RoPE) tackles problems with existing approaches.
+3) Rotary Position Embeddings: Rotary Positional Embedding (RoPE) tackles problems with existing approaches.
 Learned absolute positional encodings can lack generalizability and meaningfulness, particularly when sentences are short.
 Moreover, current methods like T5’s positional embedding face challenges with constructing a full attention matrix between positions.
 RoPE uses a rotation matrix to